Design study: China Mobile’s connected campus

 Floors 2–5 feature mostly open-layout workspaces, while executive offices are located on floors 6–9 in towers that rise above the base.
 The sixth and seventh floors function as smaller conference centers, creating an alternate location to the first floor and still within the secured zone.
 These floors feature landscaped terraces with seating options to enable meetings or independent work.

 The open workspace takes advantage of the hollow center to bring daylight to all staff members.
-Depending upon the department—the work of some groups is more collaborative than others—a variety of Socialize spaces are spread throughout the floor plate.
+Depending on the department—the work of some groups is more collaborative than others—a variety of Socialize spaces are spread throughout the floor plate.
 With minimal structure running through the floor plate, the departments were able to customize their layout using pre-selected furniture.
 This creates a consistency in the design and modules without limiting the departments’ work styles.
 Circulation paths run through the floorplate and end at the window wall.

 Taking the program and designing from the inside-out, the façade exposes circulation patterns and communication opportunities offered within the building.
 Communicating stairs push out of the form, emphasizing the vertical connections at various points of the building.
 These stairs offer both the opportunity for staff to move between departments and to collaborate through informal gathering spaces built with the stairs.
 In this way, the building expresses its goal of enabling collaboration and communication to the outside, where one can see the form accommodate the purpose-built spaces.
 While occupying these spaces through the large landings or the deep benches, users look out onto the landscape, offering moments of respite during the workday.